dbt-checkpoint/dbt-checkpoint/HOOKS.md

 ### `check-column-name-contract`

 Check that column name abides to a contract, as described in [this blog post](https://emilyriederer.netlify.app/post/column-name-contracts/) by Emily Riederer.
-A contract consists on a regex pattern and a series of data types.
+A contract consists of a regex pattern and a series of data types.

 #### Arguments